selroc/wth/README.md

 ```

 ### Executing records
 You can run a specific record by it's name using `wth recordname`, where recordname is the name of the record to execute.
 Comments inside the program are printed out.
 If there are duplicates, a prompt will popup with your options.
-Listing a record `-l` can help you find which record you want.
+Listing a record with `-l` can help you find which record you want.
 ```bash
 $ wth.sh wonder_whatever
 Walter was wondering whatever...